MariusZerni/project-2/README.md

     this.fetchAllMovies(currentPage + 1)
   }
 ```
-This code is simillar to the one from above the only differenceis that now we need to decrement the page number in order to display the previous page.
-Here we're checking if  ```js currentPage``` has reached the first page.
+This code is similar to the one from above, the only difference is that now we need to decrease the page number in order to display the previous page.
+Here, we checked if  ```js currentPage``` has reached the first page.
 ```js
   handlePreviousClick() {
     const currentPage = this.state.page